akladyous/blogposts/posts/sentiment-analysis-using-vader.md

 pubDate: 2023-10-05
 tags: ['data science', 'natural language processing']
 description:
-  Uncover customer opinions with NLP and ML Use VADER for text classification and data-driven insights.
+  Uncover customer opinions with NLP and ML.
+Use VADER for text classification and data-driven insights.
 ---